Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 Gabe Vincent Insights vs. the Celtics

-- This season, Gabe Vincent has made 3.4 shots per game, which adds up to 7.1% of his team's total makes.
+- Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.

-- He's made 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.
+- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Vincent's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Vincent's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked team in the NBA on defense.
+- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the NBA on defense.

-- Conceding 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.
+- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.

-- Looking at assists, the Celtics have allowed 23.1 per contest, second in the league.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.

 Gabe Vincent vs. the Celtics